 Interestingly, there are now ‘green’ funeral options, which are funerals that aim to make as little impact upon the environment as possible.
 During a ‘green’ funeral, bodies are interred in a designated ‘green’ burial site – often without embalming – and in a 100% natural and biodegradable shroud or coffin.
 A person can also opt for no headstone or a green headstone which is often an engraved stone, tree or flowers.

 There are other practical considerations such as families who live long distances apart or in other countries.
 If a person is cremated, transporting their remains is often simpler and more cost-effective, so this is also something you may need to consider before making a decision.

 Alternatively, if someone chooses to be buried after a funeral then friends and family will have a permanent place to visit and remember them.
 However, if a person is cremated they can ask to have their remains scattered at a place of significance to them.

 When deciding how you want to be commemorated, your decision is likely to be based on a variety of factors including your personal beliefs, the legacy you want to leave, and consideration for your family.
 No one can make this choice for you, but once you have decided on your commemoration wishes, it’s wise to inform your loved ones of your wishes and also write them down.

 Ensuring your wishes are respected will be at the fore of your family’s mind after your passing, so also include any specific directions in your will.

-At Australian Seniors Insurance Agency, we understand it may be confronting to plan for your passing.
-That’s why we offer funeral insurance to help reduce financial stress on your family.
-For more information, call us on 1300 078 596 or request a call-back to learn about how our funeral insurance premiums reduce as you age.
+At Australian Seniors, we understand it may be confronting to plan for your passing.
+That’s why we offer Seniors Funeral Insurance to help reduce financial stress on your family.
+For more information, call us on 1300 078 596 or request a call-back.

 20 Dec 2018